docupike/docs/docs/user/imports/csv.md

 ## Step #2

 The second step allows you to define if a column header exists in your CSV file.
-Futhermore, you can specify if your CSV file uses `Semicolon` [;] or `Comma` [,] as separator.
+Furthermore, you can specify if your CSV file uses `Semicolon` [;] or `Comma` [,] as separator.
 A small preview allows you to review your settings.

 ## Step #3